stephaneghozzi/survstat-multidim/README.md

 # SurvStat MultiDim

-R scripts for querying the Robert Koch Institute's (RKI) SurvStat dataset.
+R functions and examples for querying the Robert Koch Institute's (RKI) SurvStat dataset.
 This dataset contains aggregated confirmed case numbers reported to RKI in Germany for a number of notifiable infectious diseases.
 They are stratified along a number of dimensions such as sex, age group, district (Landkreis).

 See [https://survstat.rki.de](https://survstat.rki.de).